 - Internships are open to juniors or seniors.
-In special circumstances, to be determined by the Internship Specialist/Faculty Internship Supervisor and the Director of the Career Advancement Center or their designate, sophomores may be allowed to receive credit for internships.
+In special circumstances, to be determined by the Career Advancement Center, sophomores may be allowed to receive credit for internships.

 - To prevent any potential conflicts of interest, students must disclose any familial relationships with employees of the organization where they wish to intern.
 No student may intern for a company owned or managed, fully or in part, by a family member.
 The on-site supervisor may not be a member of the intern’s family or anyone working under the supervision of a family member.

-- Continuation of part-time or summer jobs may not serve as internships without prior approval by the Internship Specialist/Faculty Internship Supervisor and the Director of the Career Advancement Center or their designate.
+- Continuation of part-time or summer jobs may not serve as internships without an appeal to the Career Advancement Center.